ICRAR/daliuge/docs/graphs.rst

 * **Minimise the total completion time** but subject to a given **degree of parallelism** (DoP) (e.g. number of cores per node) that each DropIsland is allowed to take advantage of.
   In the first version of this problem, no information regarding resources is given.
-  DFMS simply strives to come up with the optimal number of DropIslands such that (1) the total completion time of the pipeline (which depends on both execution time and the cost of data movement on the graph critical path) is minimised, and (2) the maximum degree of parallelism within each DropIsland is never greater than the given *DoP*.
+  |daliuge| simply strives to come up with the optimal number of DropIslands such that
+  (1) the total completion time of the pipeline (which depends on both execution time and the cost of data movement on the graph critical path) is minimised, and (2) the maximum degree of parallelism within each DropIsland is never greater than the given *DoP*.
 In the second version of this problem, a number of resources of identical performance capability are also given in addition to the *DoP*.
-This practical problem is a natural extension of version 1, and is solved in DFMS by using the
+This practical problem is a natural extension of version 1, and is solved in |daliuge| by using the
   `"two-phase" method <http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=580873>`_.

 * **Minimise the number of DropIslands** but subject to (1) a given **completion time deadline**,